Tes3awy/cisco-config-auditor/README.md

 ## Usage

-You can try out _two examples_ in the repo.
+You can try out _two examples_ in the repo in [examples](https://github.com/Tes3awy/cisco-config-auditor/tree/main/examples).

 ```bash
 (.venv) $ python3 basic_online.py   # Parses config from a device (Uses netmiko)